Foundation

 Up to 4K real-time

-That framing matters because it changes what users should look for.
-The biggest story is not a single benchmark number.
-It is the idea that lighting, materials, skin, fabric, and other hard-to-render details can be improved in real time by a neural model that understands scene context.
+That framing changes what users should focus on.
+The headline claim is not just a higher frame rate or cleaner upscale.
+It is that lighting, materials, skin, fabric, and other hard-to-render details can look more realistic in real time through a scene-aware neural model.

 • Officially unveiled at GTC 2026 on March 16, 2026.